mvp18/Parallel-YOLO/processing/README.md

 ObjectName xmin ymin xmax ymax.
 ```
 These version of `xmin`, `xmax`, `ymin`, `ymax` are scaled.
 The lower coordinates are rounded down and upper coordinates are rounded up.

+# combineScript.sh
+This script is to be run after running `pText_script.sh`.
+This takes the data of 4 images and combines them into one by down scaling the image data.
+This script follows the following pattern for bounding box arrangement:

+4k + 1 image on top left, 4k + 2 image on top right, 4k + 3 image on bottom left and 4k + 4 image on bottom right.